 SAMTD is in the construction stage of this project.
-Shelters have been installed, contractors have been prequalified, and improvements on stops are continuing to be made.
+All replacement shelters have been installed, contractors have been prequalified and improvements on stops are continuing to be made.

-- Complete improvements of existing stops including all shelter replacements: - Evaluate locations for new stops or additional improvements based on changes in service demands from Moving Forward; and - Provide informational updates on the project to the SKATS TAC and Policy Committee.
+- Complete majority (minor improvements needed) of improvements to existing stops by the end of fiscal year 2018; - Complete design and construction of stops requiring major improvements over fiscal year 2018 and 2019; - Ongoing evaluation of locations for new stops or additional improvements based on changes in service demands; and - Provide ongoing informational updates on the project to the SKATS TAC and Policy Committee, as requested.